-Introducing Coruja (kor-OO-jia) – Burrowing Owl Estate Winery is proud to offer it’s first fortified port-style wine.
+Coruja (kor-OO-jia) – Burrowing Owl Estate Winery is proud to offer a fortified port-style wine.
 The name, Portuguese for “owl,” pays homage to the winery’s namesake and to the country of origin for this style of wine.

 A soul warming aroma of dried plums, blackberry, blueberry and pastry crust all wrapped around complex pepper, clove, vanilla, marzipan, chocolate and oak notes.
 The palate is rich and silky with intense flavours of blackberry jam, mixed brambly berry pie, stewed damson plums, violets, black pepper, clove and just a touch of leather.
 The sweetness is balanced nicely by the full bodied viscous texture, balancing tannins and refreshing acidity that linger on a long finish.
 Try with chilli infused dark chocolate desserts or intensely flavoured hard cheeses.

-Coruja is Burrowing Owl’s first non-vintage fortified wine made from 3 vintages (2008, 2009 & 2010) blended together using the solera system - a technique that blends younger and older wines continually while they age resulting in a consistent style of mature wine.
+Coruja is Burrowing Owl’s non-vintage fortified wine made using the solera system.
+It is a technique that blends younger and older wines continually while they age resulting in a consistent style of mature wine.

 The Estate’s Syrah grapes were chosen and selected from the Black Sage vineyards at the very end of each season, to ensure maximum depth and colour concentration from late hanging fruit.
 The wine is fermented to approximately 8% alcohol and then fortified with distilled alcohol gleaned from a selection of Burrowing Owl’s white wine.
 This results in a final alcohol level of 18.5% while maintaining a subtle sweetness in the wine.